mbwatson/ap_calculus/README.md

 - bootstrap breaking point for navbar
 - upload image with question
 - implement the addition of scoring guidelines with question
+- regular conversation forum
-- tag other users (with @-symbol?)
+- tag other users (with @-symbol?) in question comments or in regular conversation forum
+- tag standards in comments
 - favorite or 'like' questions
-- regular conversation forum
+- search
+- browse over union of standards